lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 3.1.
 Contract initialization engine

 The `initialize` method should now call the new internal `_initialize_v3` method.
 Also, the new `finalizeUpgrade_v3` external method should be implemented.
+See more details about Lido proxy contracts upgrade requirements in the [LIP-10](https://github.com/lidofinance/lido-improvement-proposals/blob/feat/lip-24/LIPS/lip-10.md).

 ```solidity
 function initialize(address _locator, bytes32 _type, uint256 _stuckPenaltyDelay) public onlyInit {